-AQIS is Australia's first line of defence in protecting our environment against exotic pests and diseases.
-AQIS is one of areas involved in weed management within the Australian Government Department of Agriculture, Fisheries and Forestry.
+The Department of Agriculture is Australia's first line of defence in protecting our environment against exotic pests and diseases.

-AQIS and the Australian Customs Service inspect incoming luggage, cargo, mail, animals and plants and their products, and prevent prohibited plants and plant material from entering Australia.
-AQIS also provides inspection and certification for a range of exports.
+The Department of Agriculture and the Australian Customs Service inspect incoming luggage, cargo, mail, animals and plants and their products, and prevent prohibited plants and plant material from entering Australia.
+The Department of Agriculture also provides inspection and certification for a range of exports.
 These actions reduce accidental or unauthorised weed entry through baggage, cargo and mail.

 Australia's proximity to the South East Asian and Pacific regions places strategic quarantine importance on northern Australia.
-AQIS's Northern Australia Quarantine Strategy (NAQS) aims to protect Australia from exotic pests, weeds and diseases that could enter from countries to its north.
+The Department of Agriculture's Northern Australia Quarantine Strategy (NAQS) aims to protect Australia from exotic pests, weeds and diseases that could enter from countries to its north.